-Note however, that if fewer than 60 percent of the NPO’s membership or board are Philippine citizens, the organization may not qualify as a Philippine national, which may affect the organization’s ability to engage in activities or those reserved to Philippine citizens.
-(SEC Memorandum Circular No. 10, series of 2016).
+A foreigner can sit as a trustee in a non-stock corporation.
+Note, however, that if fewer than 60 percent of the NPO’s membership or board are Philippine citizens, the organization may not qualify as a Philippine national, which may affect the organization’s ability to engage in activities or those reserved to Philippine citizens (SEC Memorandum Circular No. 10, series of 2016).

 Further, the ownership of a branch by a foreign non-stock, non-profit corporation may have tax consequences (BIR Revenue Memorandum Order 20-2013 Section 6(d)).

 The following section discusses relevant tax legislation, recognizing that taxes may affect the amount of the grant actually flowing to the grantee.